 The areas well regarded schools attract many buyers and tenants to Smithills.
 These include Smithills School, Thornleigh, and nearby are Canon Slade School and Turton High School.
 A good day out for the family is the Smithills Open Farm, where the children can pet the animals.

-Little Bolton is a small area in Bolton situated close to the town centre, with the postcode prefix of BL1, approx 11.5 miles from Manchester City Centre by road.
+Little Bolton is a small area in Bolton situated close to the town centre with the postcode prefix of BL1, approximately 11.5 miles from Manchester City Centre by road.

-There is a large variety of property in Little Bolton, just on Dean Court alone there is a mixture of apartments and terrace/mews houses and slightly over a wider area, there is a good stock of traditional terraced and semi-detached homes.
+There is a large variety of property in Little Bolton, just on Dean Court alone there is a mixture of apartments and terrace/mews houses and slightly over a wider area there is a good stock of traditional terraced and semi detached homes.
 At Cardwells Estate Agents we always find that Little Bolton has a consistent level of demand from a variety of buyers.
-As such if you are looking for an estate agent in Little Bolton to sell your property, Cardwells can help, just call us on 01204 381281.
+As such if you are looking for an estate agent in Little Bolton to sell your property, just call Cardwells on 01204 381281.
 Additionally, if you need to let out a property in Little Bolton, Cardwells lettings agents are here to help you.